 7. How to incorporate mass text messaging into your broader church communications strategy

 Don’t make mass church texting the cornerstone of your church communications strategy.

 Text messaging is a simple tool that is meant to communicate the 3 elements mentioned above—source, key information, and a call to action.

 But there are more sophisticated forms of data that your church members are going to want to access and engage in deeper ways.

-For example, you can’t manage a church calendar over text message.
+For example, you can’t manage a church calendar over text messaging.

-You can’t manage all your registrations through text message.
+You can’t manage all your registrations through text messaging.

-And you can’t manage small groups and volunteers through text message.
+And you can’t manage small groups and volunteers through text messaging.